sayolove/ngu-guide/src/content/docs/en/mechanics/general-info.md

 When allocating resources, the output of your resources is generally amount allocated * power:
 - Basic Training and Wandoos are not affected by Power
-- Advanced Training only uses the square root of power (amount * power)
+- Advanced Training only uses the square root of power

 ## Difficulties